asherblooom/game/README.md

 in a slightly different order

 - [This website](https://www.learnopengl.com/) teaches OpenGl ver.
-3 (but is still good) and can be useful to provide extra detail/flesh out understanding
+3 (but is still good) and can be useful to provide extra detail/flesh out understanding\
+_Note:_ the boilerplate code for the examples (and the accompanying libraries) and the maths library are both taken from this website

 ### C++